Cambodian–Vietnamese War: Battle of Pailin

 The Vietnamese army withdrew completely after a long period of bogging down without being able to help the native government completely defeat the remnants of the Khmer Rouge.
-While the Vietnamese was about to end their 10-year occupation of Cambodia, the Khmer Rouge attacked Pailin on 17 September 1989.
-While they shelled a deserted town, the new transitional government of the State of Cambodia organized a "hero's farewell for the Vietnamese troops on their way out of the country".
+While the Vietnamese were about to end their 10-year occupation of Cambodia, the Khmer Rouge attacked Pailin on 17 September 1989.
+While they shelled a deserted town, the new transitional government of the State of Cambodia organized what the Chicago Tribune described as a "hero's farewell for the Vietnamese troops on their way out of the country".

 According to Khieu Kanharith, the Khmer Rouge guerillas committed two divisions to the Pailin campaign, the 320th and the 412th divisions.
 The government army led by General Ke Kim Yan was outnumbered with only one troop division, or about 6,000 men involved in the defense of Pailin.
 The departure of the Vietnamese had created high expectations but in the end it brought no denouement to the conflict.
-On 24 October 1989, nearly one month after the Vietnamese withdrew, the Khmer Rouge claimed victory over the city of Pailin capturing tanks and artillery in what was perceived as "a major victory for the Khmer Rouge in its 11-year battle to topple the Vietnamese-installed government of Cambodia."
+On 24 October 1989, nearly one month after the Vietnamese withdrew, the Khmer Rouge claimed victory over the city of Pailin capturing tanks and artillery in what was perceived by the Chicago Tribune as "a major victory for the Khmer Rouge in its 11-year battle to topple the Vietnamese-installed government of Cambodia."

 From then until August 1996, the Khmer Rouge kept three main headquarters in Pailin, Anlong Veng and Phnom Malai.